mattsteeldue/small-brackets/README.md

 2. How can we be reasonably sure about the correctness of the solution?

-    We must provid a complete set of successful tests, even pathological cases.
+    We must provide a complete set of successful tests, even pathological cases.

 3. Discuss the space-time complexity of the solution (both in general and language related)